nayafia/lemonade-stand/README.md

 ####Cons
 * Harder to get commitments to recurring donations (often requires preexisting brand/reputation)
-* Usually has to be tied to concrete outcome, perks
+* Harder to explain concrete outcomes, perks that come with recurring donations
 * Usually not that much money (~$1-4K monthly)
 * Companies not always comfortable donating to campaigns